easyCZ/til/README.md

 Today I learned...
 ======
+## 2016-04-11
+How to use Firebase as a messagining queue with [firebase-queue](https://github.com/firebase/firebase-queue)

 ## 2016-04-09
 Loading the BIOS after the power button is pressed on a pc

 ## 2016-04-02
 How to use FP with lodash